 Don't give up!
 This industry isn't easy but the rewards are endless.
-There's work out there for everyone - you just have to be willing to do the work to get it.
+There's work out there for everyone - you just have to be willing to make the effort to get it.
 Networking is key - of the things I've done since leaving Solent, the majority were sent in my direction by people I met along the way.